rockynmkrh/Quiz-Quest-RPG/README.md

 # Quiz Quest RPG

 ## Overview
-Quiz Quest RPG is an interactive web-based game where students answer subject-related questions to progress through a fantasy storyline.
+Quiz Quest RPG is an interactive web-based game where students answer subject-related questions to progress.
 The game dynamically generates questions using GPT-4 and provides an engaging way for students to reinforce their learning.

 ## Features
-- **Fantasy RPG Theme:** Players progress through a story by answering questions.
+- **Fantasy RPG Theme:** Players progress by answering questions.
 - **Dynamic Question Generation:** Uses GPT-4 to create subject-based questions.
 - **React Frontend:** Interactive UI for an engaging user experience.
 - **FastAPI Backend:** Handles user progress and communicates with GPT-4.